ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

 ## Course Format

-Two lectures per week and homework assignments consisting of computer exercises using Matlab.
-For SYDE 750 a class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
+Two lectures per week and homework assignments consisting of computer exercises using Python (or Matlab).
+For SYDE 750 a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
 For Syde 556 a class project based on an in class/text example is required.
 This course examines a general